Bachelor of Arts in Philosophy, Politics and Economics

 Program Overview

-In economics, you will study both applied and practical issues and focus on the relationship between economics and society.
 This course places less emphasis on mathematical and statistical content than some Economics courses do; instead you will focus on the relevance of these techniques to applied problems.
 You will still learn necessary maths skills in your core modules, but extensive support is available should you need it.